 23. 33% of An Employee’s Yearly Salary Is What It Costs an Employer to Replace Them.

-Another cold, hard fact that employee retention statistics bring out is that it costs an organization 33% of the employee’s yearly salary to replace them when they quit.
+Another cold, hard fact is that it costs an organization 33% of the employee’s yearly salary to replace them when they quit.

 Essentially, the replacement cost per person amounts to $15,000 where an employee earns $45,000 per year.